direct to content

 Status

-The wreck of the SMS Dresden lies at a depth of around 60 meters in Cumberland bay, Robinson Crusoe Island, Chile.
-It has remained in good condition and was declared a historical monument in 1985.
+The wreck of the SMS Dresden lies at a depth of around 60 meters in Cumberland Bay, Robinson Crusoe Island.
+It remains in good condition and was declared an historic monument in 1985.

 New in MaSS